hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter3.md

 ---
-title       : Scatterplots via ggplot2
-description : In this chapter we will create and analyze different plots using datasets in and derived from the fivethirtyeight R package
+title       : Scatter-plots and Line-graphs via ggplot2 description : In this chapter we will create and analyze different plots using datasets in and derived from the fivethirtyeight R package